New Testament: Rulers & Officials

 Approximately 55 references

-Roman prefect (governor) of Judea (c.
-AD 26–36) who presided over the trial and crucifixion of Jesus.
-Found "no fault" in Jesus but yielded to the crowd's pressure.
-Famously washed his hands, declaring himself innocent of Jesus' blood (Matthew 27:24).
-Appears in the Apostles' Creed.
-Historical sources (Josephus, Philo) depict him as a harsh administrator.
+Roman prefect of Judea (c.
+AD 26–36), Pilate presided over the trial and crucifixion of Jesus.
+He found no fault in Jesus yet yielded to the crowd, washing his hands and declaring himself innocent of the blood (Matthew 27:24).
+His name is preserved in the Apostles' Creed.
+Historical sources outside the New Testament, including Josephus and Philo, portray him as a brutal and inflexible administrator.

 Key references: 1 Timothy 6:13, Acts 3:13, Acts 4:27, Acts 13:28, John 18:29, John 18:31, John 18:33, John 18:35, John 18:37, John 18:38 (and 43 more)